CluedoDZCL/Cluedo/README.md

 Classes: Hypothesis, Map and player(Accusation methods and Notebook, card methods), Game(create player, select characters before split, findHolders, findRoom)
 TestCase: Above classes

+# Design ideals
+The code was written to keep the game and its mechanics relatively simple.
+The main premise of Cluedo is applying problem solving and deductive reasoning.
+Keeping the game play one dimensional gives a superior design due to its simplicity.
+The moving mechanics allows for shift and effective play around the board.
+Payer details were kept private to optimise game play.

 # Game functionality
 This program is a Cluedo board game.
 It contains three parts: creating players, making movements, and make hypothesis/accusation.